Competition for Seed Funding

 Founders must reveal and declare to The Hub in writing that they meet the following eligibility criteria; founders:

-- must be University of Toronto students or recent alumni (up to 2 years from graduation); the core team must include a University of Toronto Scarborough student or recent alum.
+- must be University of Toronto students or recent alumni (up to 2 years from graduation) - OR - must have a member of their core team who meets this qualification.